assemble/assemble/docs/content/recipes/generate-html-and-precompile-less.md

 ---
+title: Generate HTML and precompile LESS
 category: recipes
 ---
-# Generate HTML and precompile LESS

 The following `assemblefile.js` shows you how to:

 1. Generate `.html` files from `.hbs` ([handlebars][]) templates using [engine-handlebars][]